Wolfhaize/Discord.JS-for-Noobs/01-first-steps/firststeps.md

 }
 ```

-There's other alternatives to using a ```config.json``` file, but I've found it to be the easiest aprroach.
+There's other alternatives to using a ```config.json``` file, but I've found it to be the easiest approach.

 ## Main file